Arab tribal insurgency in Eastern Syria

-The Arab tribal insurgency in Eastern Syria has been taking place against the Syrian Democratic Forces in the Deir ez-Zor region.
+The Arab tribal insurgency in Eastern Syria took place against the Syrian Democratic Forces (SDF) in the Deir ez-Zor Governorate region from 2025 to 2026.

 Background

 Arab tribal representatives have accused the SDF of stealing the region's oil resources and using its wealth to fund Kurdish-majority regions in the occupation during Deir ez-Zor campaign (2017–2019).
 In addition to the SDF's discrimination against Arab tribal groups.

 In July 2023, SDF forces moved towards the Euphrates apparently to deter an attack by Iranian and Syrian forces massing on the west bank of the river.

 Timeline

 2023

-On 27 August 2023, clashes broke out between the Syrian Democratic Forces and Arab Tribal and Clan Forces, after the arrest of Abu Khawla.
+On 27 August 2023, clashes broke out between the Syrian Democratic Forces and Arab Tribal and Clan Forces, after the arrest of Abu Khawla, the commander of the Deir ez-Zor Military Council.
+Jalal Al-Khabil, a commander of the Deir ez-Zor Military Council, called on the International Coalition Forces to intervene and ordered armed men from the Al-Uqaydat tribe to besiege the SDF headquarters to exert pressure to free Abu Khawla.
 The al-Bakir, al-Shuhayl, Dulaim and Albu Khabur tribes took up arms against the SDF, while the Al-Baggara and most of the Al-Shaitat have remained aligned with the SDF.
-The "Ousoud al-Ashiyer" militia, backed by Iran, attempted to cross the Euphrates from government-held areas to join the Deir ez-Zor rebellion.
-The rebellion was repelled by the SDF, with Deir ez-Zor Military Council and Women's Protection Units, and the United States Air Force.
-The operations against the Syrian Democratic Forces were carried out by Liwa al-Quds, Zidan Al-Halloush's militia and Ahmed Al-Rayes's militia where members of Northern Democratic Brigade died.
+The "Ousoud al-Ashiyer" militia, led by Nawaf al-Bashir, backed by Iran, on 31 August, attempted to cross the Euphrates from government-held areas to join the Deir ez-Zor rebellion, The attack was repelled by the SDF and by the United States Air Force.
+Around the same time, clashes erupted at Jadid Ekaydat; the SDF stormed the village, and was resisted by Syrian government loyalists including members of Liwa al-Quds, Zidan Al-Halloush's militia, and Ahmed Al-Rayes's militia.
+Ibrahim al-Hifl, published a statement in 30 August urging all tribes in the region to join the uprising.
+While some factions of Baggara tribe clashed with SDF fighters, its leadership positioned themselves as neutral, pressing for ceasefire and negotiations with SDF.
+The Women's Protection Units participated in the clashes.
+The involvement of the SDF female troops was seen an insult by supporters of the tribes, with one tribal elder stating "They put them in our hometown just to send a message that our women will get you".